Stuck (Stacie Orrico song)

 "Stuck" is a song by American singer-songwriter Stacie Orrico, released in the United States on February 3, 2003, as the lead single from her self-titled second album.

+Background and release

+"Stuck" was co-written by Stacie Orrico and Kevin Kadish.
+According to Orrico, the track was inspired by conversations between her and Kadish about the emotional experiences of teenage girls in unhealthy romantic relationships.
+Her inspiration for the song was drawn from the idea that many young girls find themselves in relationships where they do not feel well treated while, on the other hand, dealing with the fear of losing that relationship and ending up lonely, and the "emotional roller coaster" this conveys.

+Chart performance

 Despite underperforming on the US Billboard Hot 100, where it peaked at No. 52, "Stuck" was an international chart success, reaching No. 3 in Australia, the Netherlands, and New Zealand.
 It additionally peaked at No. 9 in the United Kingdom and became a top-10 hit in several other European countries.

 Music video

 Filmed in early 2003 and directed by Diane Martel, the song "Stuck"'s music video shows Stacie Orrico's on-and-off relationship with her boyfriend during high school.

 The video begins with Orrico's alarm clock waking her up and after she turns it off, she looks at a framed picture of her and her boyfriend (played by her cousin, actor Trevor Wright), frowns at it and turns it over, letting it drop behind the nightstand as she puts her head back on her pillow.
 She gets out of her bed, walks to her mirror which is covered with pictures of her boyfriend, and then writes the word "stuck" in red lipstick on the mirror.
 She then gets on a school bus and sits in her seat, clearly in a bad mood.
 Noticing that her boyfriend is on the bus driving by, waving and blowing kisses to her, Orrico slides down her seat, using a notebook to block her view of him.
 Later, she stands in front of a chain-link fence and watches him play basketball with his friends.
 Another scene shows Orrico getting ready for a school dance, but when she arrives, she sees her boyfriend dancing with another girl and then leaves, just as her boyfriend notices her.
 When she gets off the bus at the end of the video, she quickly walks over to her boyfriend.
 Just as they approach each other, she walks away from him.